elelem/asapodcast/src/content/episode/theft-of-fire-by-devon-eriksen.md

 season: 1
 episodeType: full
 ---
-"Theft of Fire" by Devon Erikson.
+Theft of Fire by Devon Erikson.

 The story revolves around a space pilot named Marcus Warnoc, who is hired by a wealthy and cunning woman named Miranda Foxgrove to help her recover a mysterious artifact from a location in the outer solar system.